tf4ong/yolov3-tf2-sort/README.md

 - Current work in progress
 - RFID detections at the frame of interest will be associated with the SORT track that is in highest proximation
 - RFID detection at entry area will be verify the specific mouse that entered or existed
-### Preliminary results of Yolov3-SORT without RFID detection
+### Preliminary results of Yolov3-SORT (Work in Progress)
+- Currently >70% of the Yolov3 detections are matched with RFID readings
+- Accuaray in a 5 minute video is approximately 87%
 ![](Sample_nonRFID.gif)